Karoli, Rewari: Geography

-Karoli has an average elevation of 245 metres (803 feet).
+Karoli has an average elevation of 245 m.
 It borders Lookhi, Bishoha, Bawwa, Gahra, Kotia and Lisan villages.

 The temperature can go as high as 46.5 degrees Celsius from May to July.
 Winter is from November to February, and the temperature can fall to 5 degrees Celsius in December and January.
 The village is adjacent to the Mahindergarh district and has dust storms in summer.
 Rugged hilly terrain of the Aravali ranges as well as sandy dunes are found in nearby villages.

-The overall climate is dry.
-Rain falls from July to September.
-A little rain is experienced during winter.
+The overall climate is dry – rain falls from July to September; little rain is experienced during winter.

 Demographics

 Karoli village has a population of 3,628.
 Males constitute 52% of the population and females 48%.
 Karoli has an average literacy rate of 80%, higher than the national average of 59.5% (Male literacy is 93% and female literacy is 66%).
 13% of the population is under 6 years of age in the village.

 Karoli is a part of Ahirwal, the land of Ahirs.
 Ahirwal includes Mahendragarh–Narnaul area and Alwar, which also have a large population of Ahirs (Yadavs).
 The adjacent districts of Mahendragarh and Alwar have Yadav-majority populations.
 Other castes in the village are Brahmin, Kumhar, Chamar, Dhanak, Swamy (Bairagi), Khati and Nai.